Notes on the Factorisation of the Hilbert Space for Two-Sided Black Holes in Higher Dimensions: From factorisation to ER=EPR

 Due to the correspondence relationship Eq.(\ref{eq:er=epr-hint}) between the Hilbert spaces, we know $\ket{\Psi}\in \H_{\text{bulk(D)}}$.
 Then we can ask under what conditions does $\ket{\Psi}$ correspond to a connected two-sided black hole, and when does it correspond to two disconnected single-sided black holes?

 We can answer this question by computing the norm of the state $\ket{\Psi}$

-As we demonstrated in Eq.(\ref{eq:phi square}), the product of two inner products \( \langle \psi_{i_2} | \psi_{i_1} \rangle \langle \psi_{j_1} | \psi_{j_2} \rangle \) will include contributions from both parts, incorporating contributions from both connected and disconnected geometries.
-See Fig \ref{eq:phi square}.
-And then through analytic continuation of the Euclidean saddle point solution, we obtain the two separate single-sided black holes and a connected two-sided black hole geometry on the time slice of Lorentzian spacetime.
-The disconnected part gives rise to
+As we demonstrated in Eq.(\ref{eq:phi square}), the product of two inner products \( \langle \psi_{i_2} | \psi_{i_1} \rangle \langle \psi_{j_1} | \psi_{j_2} \rangle \) will include contributions from both connected saddle $Z_2$ and disconnected saddle $(Z_1)^2$, as illustrated in Fig \ref{eq:phi square}.
+Note that the analytic continuation of the Euclidean saddle point geometry $(Z_1)^2$ will correspond to two separate Lorentzian single-sided thin shell black holes, while $Z_2$ will correspond a Lorentzian connected two-sided black hole geometry.